subsquid/specs/rfc/02_assignment_lifecycle.md

 | **URL and filenames list per chunk** | - | 150 | - | **8.2** |
 | List all files’ urls | - | 383 | - | **19.4** |

+## Encrypted Headers

+In order to access the R2/S3 data source, workers have to present a number of HTTP headers.
+The scheduler creates these headers for workers and encodes them with PeerID-based encryption.
+As PeerID is basically an ed25519 public key, we use x25519 to generate an ephemeral key and Salsa to actually encrypt data.
+At the moment, identity is just provided alongside nonce and ciphertext, but we can use it to make the header's origin verifiable.

 ## Example

 Sample contents of `https://metadata.sqd-datasets.io/assignment_mainnet_20241008T141245_242da92f7d6c.json.gz`: